 Notice of Redemption.
 Notice of redemption is to be mailed, postage paid, not less than 30 days nor more than 60 days prior to the date fixed for redemption to each registered owner of Bonds to be redeemed, at such owner's address in the bond register kept by the Registrar and by such other method, if any, as the District shall deem appropriate.
-Such notice shall specify the maturities and interest rates of the Bonds to be redeemed, the date fixed and place(s) for redemption and, if less than all of the Bonds to be redeemed and, in the case of Bonds to be redeemed in part only, the respective portions of the principal amount thereof to be redeemed, and, if applicable, that such notice is conditional and the conditions that must be satisfied.
+Such notice shall specify the maturities and interest rates of the Bonds to be redeemed, the date fixed and place(s) for redemption and, if less than all of the Bonds of any like maturity are to be redeemed, the letters, numbers or other distinguishing marks of such Bonds to be redeemed and, in the case of Bonds to be redeemed in part only, the respective portions of the principal amount thereof to be redeemed, and, if applicable, that such notice is conditional and the conditions that must be satisfied.